Liacouras Center: Use beyond basketball

 Besides hosting Temple basketball games, the Liacouras Center is a full entertainment arena featuring concerts, family shows, Philadelphia KiXX games, Philly Roller Derby bouts, dramatic presentations, and family shows.
 Additionally, several high school graduations, as well as university graduations and convocation ceremonies, are held there.

 Professional wrestling

 On October 16, 2019, All Elite Wrestling (AEW) held its third televised professional wrestling event at the Liacouras Center, broadcast on the TNT network in the United States.
 AEW returned to the Liacouras Center for its second anniversary show on October 6, 2021.

 On April 5, 2024, Ring of Honor (ROH - the sister promotion of AEW), promoted its Supercard of Honor event at the Liacouras Center.

 On April 6, 2025, AEW return with their pay-per-view, Dynasty.

+Sport wrestling

+On April 18, 2026, Real American Freestyle presented RAF 08 from the venue, an event that was broadcast live on Fox Nation.

 Pandemic era hospital

 In March 2020, the Liacouras Center was transformed into a field hospital with 200 beds arranged on the court in anticipation of a surge in need during the onset of the COVID-19 pandemic and shortages in city hospitals.
 At the end of April 2020, operations of the field hospital began winding down as the rate of new COVID-19 cases in Philadelphia began to decline.